 How to get the most out of the Angkor archaeological sites near Siem Reap from one of the foremost experts, Siem Reap based archaeologist Damian Evans.
 Dr Evans provides tips on how to best experience UNESCO World Heritage listed Angkor Wat and the other Angkor temple ruins when you visit Cambodia.

-Hire a good qualified guide, do some pre-trip reading, get off the beaten track, and other tips from a Siem Reap based archaeologist on how to get the most out of your visits to the Angkor archaeological sites in Cambodia.
+Hire a good qualified guide, do some pre-trip reading, and get off the beaten track are just some of the tips from a Siem Reap based archaeologist on how to get the most out of the Angkor archaeological sites in Cambodia.